vic317yeh/jSlider/README.md

 demo: http://vic317yeh.bol.ucla.edu/jslider/

+##Dependencies
+jQuery and Bootstrap

 ##How to use?
 jSlider is a very simple tool for photo display.

-After linking jQuery, bootstrap, jSlider.css and jSlider.js, all you need to do is putting up the following lines.
+After linking jQuery, Bootstrap, jSlider.css and jSlider.js, all you need to do is putting up the following lines.

 ```html
 <ul id="jGallery">